corno/astn.io/README.md

 Example:
 ````
 {
-    'content': `this is a
+    'content': `this is a string that spans
-    string that spans multiple lines.
+    multiple lines.
-    Indentation before each line should be ignored up to the point where the first line started.
+    Indentation before each line should be ignored
+    up to the point where the first line started.
-     So, in the resulting string, the 3 lines above should have no indentation and this line should have an indentation of 1 space`
+    So, in the resulting string, the all lines except
+    for the last one have no indentation and
+     this line has an indentation of 1 space`
 }
 ````